A1Liu/gone/README.md

 ## Implementation Problems
 - How do we make garbage collection behave at runtime like manual memory management?
   - Moving for short lived objects, diff-based reference counting for long-lived
+- How do we do lifetime analysis, especially for recursive functions, without annotations?
+- How do we handle types at compile time?

 ## Architecture
 Compiler passes: